matteofabbri/EuropeanGreatAtlasOfProfanities/README.md

 - Faccia da cazzo: (*litteral: Dick like face*) Moron

 ## Portugal
+Insults in Portugal are all about the tone of your voice.
+European Portuguese really lends itself well to sarcasm, spite, disdain and contempt/scorn.
+Insults hurt more when you're having fun with them and with how fulfilled you seem when speaking them.
+So you can add ", caralho" or ", foda-se" at the end of any insult just to reinforce those beautiful feelings.
+Growl those words between your teeth like a rabid junkie.

 - Merda: Shit
 - Cona: Cunt
 - Paneleiro / Bicha / Viado: Faggot